-Worn, scratched, or faded hardwood floors do not need to be replaced.
-Professional refinishing restores them to like-new condition.
-At Threshing Floors, we refinish hardwood floors across Pennsylvania and New Jersey, bringing decades of character back to life with expert sanding, staining, and finishing.
+Tired, dated hardwood does not need to be replaced.
+Professional refinishing restores it to like-new condition, bringing decades of character back to life with expert sanding, staining, and finishing.

 We handle the heavy lifting so you do not have to.
 Furniture moving is included with every refinishing project.
 Our team takes care of clearing and resetting your rooms so you can focus on picking the perfect new look for your floors.
 Whether you want to take dated golden oak to a modern matte finish or simply restore the original warmth of your floors, we have the experience to get it right.